 Baraka and Bilas came down from camp and re-situated everyone's pack, giving Hashim and Venance a break from James' gear.
 We followed them along the ridge at a faster pace, so we'd make camp before dark.
 I talked to Baraka and found out he was Hashim's younger brother!

 Baraka has a really quiet way about him, he makes a point to call us sister and brother and really likes it when we call him brother back.
 He said that he didn't have any real family of his own.
+Most of the guides had a wife and children.
 Wallace said that Baraka was freaking him out because he was always hanging around our tents.
 That became really funny when we found out that B was just doing his job - security guard.

 Bilas was practically running to camp, so I did too.
 We made it in no time.
 He disappeared into the cook's tent where it was warm.
 I was alone in the camp, so I wandered across the plateau to see if I could find Rome and Wallace.

 Final Location: Shira Camp / Distance: 5.6 miles / 9 km / Elevation gain: 2764 ft / 860 km

 I secretly relished putting my name into the registrar, but when I got to the hut, all of our names were already in there, blah.
 I was sitting across from two local guides when some climbers wandered in.
 They were trying to figure out where to sign their names and took the equipment book by mistake.
 One of the guides grabbed it back and snapped, "get your own book."
 That was harsh, I thought, but it turned out that this was their guide, and he just had a really deadpan sense of humor.
 I laughed, which made them all turn to me like who is this fool laughing at our inside jokes.
 It happens to the best of us.
 They all introduced themselves.
 The climbers were from New York; one was an NYPD cop and the other was his Uncle, an older man with white hair.